 Still, it’s tough understanding what a TPM is, and more importantly, why you need one for Windows.
-We’re here to help you cut through the cryptographic weeds so you can get your PC ready to run Windows 11.
+We’re here to help you cut through the cryptographic weeds so you can get your PC up to spec to install Windows 11.

 A TPM is a chip that lives on your computer’s motherboard.
 It’s a dedicated processor that handles encryption, holding part of the secret key you need to decrypt data on your device and access services.
 In the case of the upcoming Windows 11, the TPM can store things like your biometric data for Windows Hello and part of the encryption key for BitLocker.